Genealogy-valued Feller diffusion: Introduction

-\paragraph{Perspectives} The challenge for the future is to analyze the $\U$-valued version of the diffusion $\dx X_t=\sqrt{g(X_t)} \; \dx W_t$, instead of the Feller case $g(x)=bx$, for locally Lipschitz function $g$ with $g(0)=0$, $g(x)>0$ for $x>0$ and $g(x)=O(x)$ as $x \to \infty$, where the independence of the evolution of subfamilies has to be replaced by exchangeability.
-This poses great challenges, however the developed calculus puts this in a better perspective, but clearly new concepts and techniques are also needed.
-Also sub- and supercritical case should be replaced by logistic terms as drift as $a(x(x-K))$ for example.
-The important point is then in all these cases to pass to spatial models.
+\paragraph{Perspectives} The challenge for the future is to analyze the $\U$-valued version of the diffusion $\dx X_t=\sqrt{b(X_t)} \; \dx W_t$, instead of the Feller case $b\cdot x$ (for a constant $b>0$), for locally Lipschitz function $b$ with $b(0)=0$, $b(x)>0$ for $x>0$ and $b(x)=O(x)$ as $x \to \infty$, where the independence of the evolution of subfamilies has to be replaced by exchangeability.
+The solutions can be constructed and are well-posed by the skew martingale problem approach, but to analyze the finite structure this poses great challenges.
+However, the developed calculus puts this in a better perspective, but clearly new concepts and techniques are also needed.
+Also sub- and supercritical case should be replaced by logistic terms as drift such as $a(x(x-K))$ for example.
+The important point in all these cases is to also pass to spatial models and in particular to infinite geographic spaces.

-\paragraph{Basic questions} In this framework we treat \emph{three topics} concerning the evolution of genealogies in continuous state branching populations, more specifically the \emph{$\U$-valued Feller diffusion} model.
+\paragraph{Basic questions} In this framework we treat \emph{three topics} concerning the evolution of genealogies in continuous state branching populations, more specifically the \emph{$\U$-valued Feller diffusion} model and the corresponding super-random walk.

-\textbf{\emph{(1) Basics of the $\U$-valued Feller diffusion}} In this work we begin with a foundational part and we look at the \emph{evolving} genealogy of the Feller diffusion model from a new perspective by rigorously defining a \emph{process} $\mfU$ with a Polish state space $\U$ which captures the \emph{evolution in time of the genealogy} of the individuals \emph{currently alive} as an \emph{evolving Markov process} defined via a \emph{well-posed} martingale problem.
+\textbf{\emph{(1) Basics of the $\U$-valued Feller diffusion}} In this work we begin with a foundational part and we look at the \emph{evolving} genealogy of the Feller diffusion model from a new perspective by rigorously defining a \emph{process} $\mfU$ with a Polish state space $\U$ which we recall later and which captures the \emph{evolution in time of the genealogy} of the individuals \emph{currently alive} as an \emph{evolving Markov process} defined via a \emph{well-posed} martingale problem.

-The main tool for this approach is the description of genealogies by \emph{equivalence classes of ultrametric measure spaces} leading to the state space $\U$; see \cite{GPW09,Gl12} or \cite{DGP11,GSW} for generalizations.
+The main tool for this approach is the description of genealogies by \emph{equivalence classes of ultrametric measure spaces} leading to the state space $\U$; see \cite{GPW09} furthermore see \cite{Gl12} or \cite{DGP11,GSW} for generalizations.
 In the world of Fleming-Viot processes with \emph{fixed} population sizes, this martingale problem approach has been used extensively on the space of ultrametric probability measure spaces, a closed subspace of $\U$, denoted by $\U_1$; see \cite{GPWmp13,DGP12,GSW}.
-Varying population sizes are considered in \cite{Gl12,ggr_GeneralBranching} and \cite{infdiv}.
+Varying population sizes are considered in \cite{Gl12,infdiv} and \cite{ggr_GeneralBranching}.